Last Updated: December 2024

 2. Final Submission.
 Full papers are submitted.
 The Program Chairs perform an initial assessment for any major issues and may desk reject papers that are out of scope for the conference or in clear violation of the applicable policies.

 3. Bidding.
 Reviewers bid on submissions to review.
+Reviewers will be asked to select their own focus areas and may bid on any paper that lists at least one of the focus areas they select.
 You will receive an email communicating the bidding window.
 You should bid on as many papers as possible in your area of expertise to enable the best flexibility in the matching.
 Avoid bidding on papers that are too far outside of your area of expertise for you to assess.

 4. Reviewer Assignment.
 Based on Reviewer bidding and the submission’s area designations, ACs and PCs will assign submissions to Reviewers.
 Each paper will be assigned to several Reviewers (typically three).